albertcthomas/albertcthomas.github.io/content/blog/trying_ansible.md

 ```

 ## The trade-offs of automating with Ansible
 At the end of the day, automating my VM setup with Ansible was worth it, but it took more effort than I expected.
 This was my first time using Ansible, so there was a learning curve.
-Some of the frustrations—like dealing with `conda`—would have been just as painful in a bash script.
+Some of the frustrations, like dealing with `conda`, would have been just as painful in a bash script.
 But a downside of using another tool like Ansible is debugging.
 This is actually related to [the argument given by Jeremy Howard to why he was not using Ansible](https://bsky.app/profile/howard.fm/post/3lbxbvofy2c2c).
-Debugging a bash script is easy—you just run it line by line until something breaks.
+Debugging a bash script is easy, you just run it line by line until something breaks.
 Ansible, on the other hand, adds an abstraction layer that can make troubleshooting more tedious.
 Sure, Ansible has a built-in debugger, but that’s yet another thing to learn and configure.

 That said, now that I have working playbooks, I do appreciate the convenience.
 Last week, I had to spin up new VMs, and it was a relief to just run the playbook instead of manually configuring everything.